Jayhonda/Slither/README.md

 # Slither
- A general purpose DIscord bot for a private server
+ A general purpose Discord bot for a private server